eWaterCycle/Cesium-NcWMS/README.md

 7. Setup with bower: "cd eWaterCycle-Demo ; bower install".
 8. Download and install ncWMS, find it here: (http://www.resc.rdg.ac.uk/trac/ncWMS/).
 9. Configure ncWMS, make sure to serve at least some netcdf data with your ncWMS setup.
+10. Serve the /app directory in the eWaterCycle-Demo directory with your webserver solution (tomcat).
-10. Access eWaterCycle-Demo with web browser, running app should be available at url: (http://localhost:8000/).
+11. Access eWaterCycle-Demo with web browser, running app should be available at url: (http://localhost:8000/bootstrap.html).

 Copyrights & Disclaimers
 ------------------------